Metric geometry of locally compact groups: Coarsely Lipschitz maps and large-scale Lipschitz maps

-is a finite set for all $c > 0$; an infinite example is given by the set of squares in $\N$, with the usual metric defined by $d(m^2,n^2) = \vert m^2 - n^2 \vert$.
-Then every map from $X$ to a pseudo-metric space is coarsely Lipschitz.
+(7) A pseudo-metric space $X$ is \textbf{hyperdiscrete} if is a finite set for all $c > 0$.
+An infinite example is given by the set of squares in $\N$, with the usual metric defined by $d(m^2,n^2) = \vert m^2 - n^2 \vert$.
+Then every map from a hyperdiscrete pseudo-metric space to any pseudo-metric space is coarsely Lipschitz.

 .2cm